booch/presentations/Laziness/slides.md

 - Ruby has quite a few methods that mutate variables in-place
     - Note that we don't use these much any more
+- Still mutate contents of arrays, hashes
-- But we do still mutate arrays and hashes a lot
+- Still mutate ActiveRecord objects a lot

+- BTW, Phoenix/Elixir doesn't mutate their domain objects
+    - Instead, the send change requests to the DB
+    - Provides immutability benefits to most domain objects

 ---
 class: transition